parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Publish button is highlighted](media/offerapi_vspublishbutton.png "Publish button is highlighted")

-15. In the Visual Studio **Output** view, you will see a status indicating the Web App was published successfully.Copy and paste the offer api **URL** of the deployed **API App** into Notepad for later use.
+15. In the Visual Studio **Output** view, you will see a status indicating the Web App was published successfully.
+Copy and paste the offer api **URL** of the deployed **API App** into Notepad for later use.

     ![The Visual Studio output shows that the web app was published successfully.](media/offerapi_publishsuccessoutput.png "Visual Studio output")